-From development to construction the Clarus Offshore Wind Farm project is expected to follow the timeline below:
+From development to construction the Clarus Offshore Wind Farm project is projected to have the following timeline:

-Technology

-Due to the deep water depths in the area (>60m), the project will utilise Floating Offshore Wind (FLOW) technology, which involves turbines mounted on a floating platform that is secured to the seabed by mooring cables and anchors.
+Technology Due to the deep water depths in the area (>60m), the project will utilise Floating Offshore Wind (FLOW) technology, which involves turbines mounted on a floating platform that is secured to the seabed by mooring cables and anchors.
 There are several floating foundation types including Barge, Semi-Submersible,

 Tension Leg and Spar.
 The foundation type will be decided on during the wind farm design phase.

-One of the main advantages of Floating Offshore Wind (FLOW) technology is that it can be deployed in much greater water depths taking advantage of stronger and more consistent wind speeds.
+One of the main advantages of Floating Offshore Wind (FLOW) technology is that it can be deployed in much greater water depths.
 The number of turbines that will make up the wind farm will depend on the size of the turbines chosen.
 However, based on current technology at 15MW, a 1 GW wind farm would comprise of approx. 70 turbines.

-Offshore Wind

-The electricity generated by each wind turbine will be collected by subsea cables and connected to an offshore substation.
-At this substation, the electricity from the offshore wind farm will be exported to an onshore substation and then into the electricity network where it will power homes and businesses.
+Offshore Wind The electricity generated by each wind turbine will be collected by subsea cables and connected to an offshore substation.
+At this substation, the electricity from the offshore wind farm will be exported to an onshore substation and then into the Electricity Network where it will power Irish homes and businesses.